rsimon/cozy-iiif/README.md

 })
 ```

-#### Import Annotations to Canvas
+#### Import Annotations to Manifest

-This helper programmatically imports annotations into an existing manifest,
+This helper programmatically imports annotations into an existing manifest
-returning the modified manifest.
+as embedded annotations.

 ```ts
 import type { Annotation } from '@iiif/presentation-3';